RSE-Cambridge/iris-magnum/magnum-tour/README.md

 # Magnum Tour

-This example goes through creating a magnum cluster using terraform and connecting to it.
+This example goes through creating a magnum cluster using Terraform and connecting to it.
 We assume the existence of a template created by your OpenStack operator.